 It was then I discovered aphantasia and finally started to have answers to things I have experienced my whole life.

 When you think about the idea of counting sheep, it’s not just that some people see vividly, and others (like me) don’t.
 It’s quite a wide spectrum of experiences.

 Some see life-like images, others less clear or more blurry, sketch-like, or even cartoony.
 Some see color, others black and white.
 Some see still pictures, others see moving pictures or videos.
 Some can completely control the imagery experience, and others’ imagery can cause them to lose focus on reality.

 When I first discovered that I most likely have aphantasia, I thought it only applied to the visual sense.
 Not long after, I found out that aphantasia can affect not only visual imagination but people’s auditory imagination, inner monologue, and other senses of imagination.

 “So wait, when people say they have a song stuck in their head, they are actually hearing the song?“

 The discovery started to answer questions that I had pondered before when people said things like: “I can still hear my dad say it” or “I can already taste the food when I think about it“.

-Much like counting sheep, I thought these sayings were metaphorical, because I can still think about the concept of them.
+Much like counting sheep, I thought these sayings were metaphorical because I can still think about the concept of them.

 The discovery of my multisensory aphantasia hit me hard at first.
-On top of already being confronted with being different from most people because I lacked a visual imagination, I felt even more different that I couldn’t hear or taste things in my imagination.
+On top of already being confronted with being different from most people because I lacked a visual imagination, I felt even more different because I couldn’t hear or taste things in my imagination.